Triggers

 Configure what starts your flow

-Every flow begins with a trigger — an event that starts the flow execution.
-Triggers are configured directly on the trigger node in the flow canvas.
+Every flow begins with a trigger - an event that starts the flow execution.
+Triggers are configured directly on the trigger node in the flow canvas, through a multi-step modal that guides you from trigger type to the ready-to-save rule.

 |---|---|